This railway is closed and much of the former trackbed now forms the Speyside Way (Speyside Way ).

 This was a two platform station with a goods yard to the north, approached from the east.
 There was a level crossing to the immediate west of the station, access to the Imperial Distillery.

 This was a two platform station with a passing loop.
-The station did not open with the line and was initially named for a farm to the east.
-The goods yard was to the north of the station, approached from the west, from the eastbound loop.
-To the west was the line to Tamdhu Distillery which was...More
+The station did not open with the line in 1863, but much later in 1899.
+It was initially named Dalbeallie for a farm to the east, becoming Knockando in 1905.
+(This avoided confusion with Dalbeattie.)

 This is a well preserved closed station on the former Strathspey Railway.
 It had a single platform, on the west side of the line, and a goods yard to the south, also on the west side of the line, approached from the south.